 A few months ago I featured vegan cookbook author extraordinaire Robin Robertson in our Fridays with Friends interview series and everyone loved what she had to say.
-In anticipation of the release of her latest cookbook, Fresh from the Vegan Slow Cooker: 200 Ultra-Convenient, Super-Tasty, Completely Animal-Free One-Dish Dinners, Robin is doing a blogging tour (genius!) and I decided to use this opportunity to catch up with her again and host a giveaway.
-Read to the bottom for details on how to win a copy of Fresh from the Vegan Slow Cooker.
+In anticipation of the release of her latest cookbook, Fresh from the Vegan Slow Cooker: 200 Ultra-Convenient, Super-Tasty, Completely Animal-Free One-Dish Dinners, Robin is doing a blogging tour (genius!) and I decided to use this opportunity to catch up with her again.

 Allison Rivers Samson: People ask me this question all the time.
 Do you ever feel restricted by your vegan diet?

 Robin Robertson: Never.
 In fact, it’s just the opposite.
 I feel empowered by the huge variety of ingredients and cuisines that one can enjoy when they eat vegan food.
 I consider the Standard American Diet (SAD) to be restricting, because people tend to get locked into their “meat and potatoes” routine.
 Vegans are more inclined to explore various cuisines, many of which include naturally vegan dishes.

 ARS: What is your favorite dish in Fresh from the Vegan Slow Cooker?

 RR: Whatever I make on a particular day is my favorite – I love them all.
 The chili recipes and the soups and stews are in regular rotation in my house.
 If I had to choose just one favorite, though, I think it would be the Wine-Braised Seitan and Crimini Mushrooms.

 ARS: What is your favorite thing about cooking with a slow cooker?